Adding Content to a Word Document using Office Online

 - In the Edit Document menu, do one of the following:

-- Click Go for Open with Microsoft Office Online to edit the document using Office Online.
+- Click Go for Open with Microsoft 365 for the web to edit the document using Office Online.
 (Optional) Select the Set as Default check box before clicking Go to skip this step next time.

-- Click Go for Open in Microsoft Office (2016 or later) to edit the document using desktop Word.
+- Click Go for Open in Microsoft 365 desktop app (2021 or later required for PT Tools add-in) to edit the document using desktop Word.
 (Optional) Select the Set as Default check box before clicking Go to skip this step next time.

 - (Optional) To use the PolicyTech Tools add-in to include field properties or links in a document, do any of the following: